Satish-Das/tweet_application/README.md

 - [ ] Tweet likes and retweets
 - [ ] Real-time updates
 - [ ] Frontend styling with Tailwind CSS
+- [ ] Static files for CSS and JavaScript

 ## Technologies Used